NEW YORK STATE AND NEW YOURK CITY SEXUAL HARASSMENT TRAINING

 All types of organizations are subject to the New York State sexual harassment law and sexual harassment training NYC law and must provide training.
 While the New York State law does not set a minimum number of employees as a threshold requirement, the New York City workplace sexual harassment law specifies that any employer with 15 or more employees is subject to the annual training requirement.
 Because the New York State sexual harassment law supersedes the NYC law, all New York employees must receive training.

-What Segments of the Workforce Must Receive Sexual Harassment in the Workplace Training?
+What Segments of the Workforce Must Receive Sexual Harassment Training and Workplace Harassment Training?

 Managers, supervisors, and employees (including temporary, part-time, and seasonal employees) must receive training under workplace sexual harassment laws.
 Additionally, government contractors who provide goods and services to New York and independent contractors in NYC must receive training.
 Lastly, under the NYC sexual harassment training law, employees anywhere that have “contact” with New York City must receive mandatory training.
 The law does not specify the threshold level of “contact.”